LonelyChimo302/P4wnP1-A.L.O.A-Script-Collection/PureHIDScripts/README.md

 ## RickRoll

 * Even more self explanatory then the PhoneUnlocker.
 It will automatically play the Youtubevideo of Rick Astley's "Never Gonna Give You Up" upon being recognized as an HID.
-This will work on any Windows PC (Tho i only tested this on WIN 10 and 11, WIN + R and typing in a link should work on older WIN versions aswell)
+This will work on any Windows PC (Tho i only tested this on WIN 10 and 11, WIN + R and typing in a link should work on older WIN versions aswell).
+To make this one work on OSX just replace the line "press("WIN R");" with "press("WIN SPACE");"

 ## More soon